Top tips for dealing with bad smells

 In a recent survey, we found that 24% of landlords have their carpets professionally cleaned between tenants, and 17% get the oven professionally cleaned.
 33% of the landlords we talked to rolled up their sleeves and cleaned their own property - while 26% went as far as to redecorate at least one room.

-With lingering smells hitting the landlord headlines for all the wrong reasons this week, we thought we’d give you some top tips for getting rid of unwanted odors if you ARE one of the 33% planning on doing their own cleaning...
+With lingering smells hitting the landlord headlines for all the wrong reasons this week, we thought we’d give you some top tips for getting rid of unwanted odours if you are one of the 33% planning on doing their own cleaning.

 Sprinkle baking soda in a thick layer over the carpet, and leave it for several hours.
 (You can add coffee grounds or dried lavender if desired).
 Sweep up as much as you can with a dustpan and brush, before giving the area a thorough going over with a vacuum cleaner.

 For really stubborn smells on your carpet, try using some odour neutralising spray - available in all pet stores.
 This can work on a multitude of smell-culprits by breaking down the enzymes.
 Always test it on a patch of carpet first - you don’t want stains adding to your cleaning troubles.

 Steam cleaners can be hired locally and are pretty simple to use and effective on both carpets and upholstery.
 The real key is to make sure everything is properly dry before moving furniture back in, or you’ll be swapping your original smell for a damp smell.

 To clean your oven without the commercial chemicals, mix baking soda (you may want to bulk buy) and water into a paste.
 Cover your oven and leave for a good hour - or even overnight.
 Then get to work with your ice scraper once all the nasty brown bits have been softened.
 You can also use a water and white wine vinegar spray to help scrub off the baking soda residue.